adiwg/mdEditor-doc/settings.md

 ### Clear All Records

-All records can by cleared by clicking the **Clear Storage Cache**.
+All records can be cleared by clicking the **Clear Storage Cache**.
 **\*Caution!
 Clearing all records will delete your current set of records.
 If you wish to retain your records for future use, be sure and make a backup with the **[**export**](/export.md)** function before clearing the cache.  **

 ## Defaults